-Research suggests that stable housing is important for healthy child development.9 However, children living in low-income families are nearly twice as likely as other children to have moved in the past year and nearly three times as likely to live in families who rent, rather than own, their homes (Figure 10).
+Research suggests that stable housing is important for healthy child development.
+However, children living in low-income families are nearly twice as likely as other children to have moved in the past year and nearly three times as likely to live in families who rent, rather than own, their homes (Figure 10).

-Figure 9: Percentage of children in low-income families by region, 2013
+Figure 9: Percentage of children in low-income families by region, 2014 million-live with a family that rents a home

-- 20 percent of children in lowincome families - 6.3 million - moved in the last year - 11 percent of children in families above the low-income threshold - 4.5 million - moved in the last year - 63 percent of children in lowincome families - 20.2 million - live with families who rent their homes
+19 percent of children in lowincome families-6.0 millionmoved in the last year

+- 12 percent of children in families above the low-income threshold-4.7 million-moved in the last year - ◆ 64 percent of children in low-income families-20.2

-22 percent of children in families above the low-income threshold - 8.8 million - live with families who rent their homes
+23 percent of children in families above the low-income threshold-9.2 million-live with a family that rents a home

-Figure 10: Residential instability and home ownership by family income, 2013
+Figure 10: Residential instability and home ownership by family income, 2014